vsimakhin/web-logbook/README.md

 You can clone the repo and compile the binaries yourself, or just download the latest ones for your operating system from the [releases](https://github.com/vsimakhin/web-logbook/releases).

 Once you start the app it automatically creates an SQLite local DB and starts listening on port 4000 by default.
-So you can open it in your standard web-browser on http://localhost:4000
+So you can open it in your standard web browser at http://localhost:4000

 You also can easily export all flight records into EASA style pdf format, print it, sign and use it as a usual paper logbook.